clue/php-wake-on-lan-react/README.md

 Turn on your PC with [Wake-On-LAN](http://en.wikipedia.org/wiki/Wake-on-LAN) (WOL) requests

-> WARNING: This is a pre-alpha version and there's a fair chance for it to not work at all in your environment!
+> Note: This project is in beta stage!
+Feel free to report any issues you encounter.

 ## Usage